 Malinda’s first novel, Ash, was a finalist for the William C. Morris YA Debut Award, the Andre Norton Award for YA Science Fiction and Fantasy, the Mythopoeic Fantasy Award, and the Lambda Literary Award for Children’s/Young Adult, and was a Kirkus 2009 Best Book for Children and Teens.
 Her second novel, Huntress, is a companion novel to Ash and was a Lambda Award finalist, an ALA Best Book for Young Adults, and was longlisted for the James Tiptree, Jr. Award.

 Before she became a novelist, Malinda was an economics major, an editorial assistant, a graduate student, and an entertainment reporter.
 She was awarded the 2006 Sarah Pettit Memorial Award for Excellence in LGBT Journalism by the National Lesbian & Gay Journalists Association for her work at AfterEllen.
 She is a graduate of Wellesley College and has master’s degrees from Harvard and Stanford Universities.
-She now lives in Northern California with her partner and their dog.
+She now lives in San Francisco with her partner and their dog.

 Miscellaneous Biographical Facts

 - I was born in China and moved to the United States when I was 3 years old.
 I grew up in Lafayette and Louisville, two small former coal-mining towns, and I was always one of only three other Asian-American kids in my class.

 - My grandmother, Ruth Earnshaw Lo, was a huge influence on me as a writer.
 Her book, In the Eye of the Typhoon (Harcourt Brace Jovanovich, 1980), tells the story of my family’s experiences during the Cultural Revolution in China.